CNC-Buddy/R290_heatpump/README.md

-# terranext_modbus
+# R290 Heatpump Modbus Integration for HomeAssistant
-An integration for TerraNext devices, these are also known as SolarEast
+An integration for R290 Heatpump's produced by SolarEast